RayhanTabase/countries-worldwide/README.md

-# City finder
+# countries-worldwide
-> An app that provides all the cities of a given country.
-Built using React, Redux, Tailwind CSS, Jest, and the countriesnow API,
+> An App that displays a list of countries, including information about their population and cities.
+Built using React, Redux, Tailwind CSS, Jest, and the Countries API,

 ## Built With
 - React